 While we cannot enforce the height of private trees we can request low hanging branches be pruned back.
-As a general rule we look to ensure the average pedestrian can walk carrying an umbrella unimpeded.

 Once contacted the householder usually has 28 days to cut back the vegetation.
 If it is not cut back within this time we will issue an Enforcement Notice.
 If this is not complied with we will arrange for our contractor to undertake the work, the cost of which will be charged back to the householder.

 Some householders, particularly the elderly, may have difficultly cutting back overhanging vegetation themselves.
 Family members, neighbours or Age Concern may be able to help, but anyone experiencing particular difficulties can contact us for advice.